Good long-term memory is essential to tortoises’ survival. Different species can be found worldwide, but most are found in semi-arid habitats.

 The researchers went back to the tortoises 3 months later.
 They were surprised to discover that all 6 remembered tasks 1 and 2.

-The third task required re-training because the tortoises couldn’t remember which color had been assigned.
-However, they managed to re-learn the third task a second time faster than the first, indicating some residual memory.
+The third task required re-training because the tortoises couldn’t remember the assigned color.
+They re-learned the third task a second time faster than the first, indicating some residual memory.

 The same research team re-visited the tortoises 9 years later.
 Those tortoises were also capable of remembering the first two tasks.